Polidea/state-machine-android/README.md

 }
 ```

-It is nice to use some Bus implementation, like https://github.com/greenrobot/EventBus or https://github.com/square/otto, to receive applications events, e.g. `OnGoingLoginState` should login user when `BusLoginEvent` is received (event was send by Fragment after 'Login' button clicked).
+It is nice to use some Bus implementation, like [EventBus](https://github.com/greenrobot/EventBus) or [Otto](https://github.com/square/otto), to receive applications events.<p/>
+In that example we use [Otto](https://github.com/square/otto) for sending `BusLoginEvent` (it may be send by activity when 'Login' button tapped) and receiving that event in `OnGoingLoginState`.

 ## Used libraries